leiraopl/GettingCleaningData/README.md

 ###The code has 6 steps (by comments):

 * Initial setup (load libraries, set working directory)
-* Step 1: Merges the training and the test sets to create one data set.
+* Step 1: Read and combine the training and the test sets.
 <br/> Read in measure data, activity and subject from subfolders "train" and "test"
 <br/> Stack training and test datasets together, to get combined measure (cData), activity (Activity), and subject (Subject)
 * Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.